Ask Slashdot: Why Do So Many of You Think Carrying Cash Is 'Dangerous'?

 Perhaps the bigger question is why are you making this assumption about other people rather than just explaining your own reasoning?
 Deflect much?

-Cash is the least of your worries (Score:1)
+Cash is the least of your worries (Score:2)

 Real question: how much?
 (Score:2)